Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \textbf{2.
 Pre-college interventions.} Next, I consider a ``pre-college intervention'' that equalizes the distribution of pre-college skills (college entrance exam scores) across castes.
 The pre-college intervention policy encompasses different interventions---usually Randomized Controlled Trials (RCTs)---including hiring tutors, bonuses to teachers, and redesigning school curricula that are evaluated through their impact on educational outcomes, especially test scores \citep{asim2015}.

 \textbf{3.
-Hiring quotas.} Finally, I consider a hiring quota that requires firms to hire an equal proportion of applicants from advantaged and disadvantaged castes: a policy that mirrors reservation-based compensatory policies in government jobs \citep{madheswaran2008}.
+Hiring quotas.} Finally, I consider a hiring quota that requires firms to hire an equal proportion of applicants from advantaged and disadvantaged castes: a policy that mirrors caste-based quota policies in government jobs \citep{madheswaran2008}.